clanfear/SOC321/docs/syllabus.md

 your code yourself and do not copy work wholesale.
 You can learn a lot from replicating others' code but you will learn nothing if you copy it without knowing how it works.
 Use of "found" or "borrowed" code is permitted only provided a citation (a link is sufficient).
+If you collaborate with others, limit it to a total group size of THREE (including yourself) and list your collaborators on the front page of your problem set.
+Problem sets containing uncited code from other source will be treated as plagiarism.
+Evidence of collaboration with others without attribution--or in groups larger than THREE--will result in a 0 for the assignment for everyone with the shared code.

 ### [Code Review](null)
 Each week an assignment is due, students will be randomly assigned to review another